top of page

 I often start with the stone itself and this informs my design process.
 Experimenting with textures on silver allows me to echo the markings of the stone.
 My favourite texturing techniques are hammering and roll printing.

 I use silver sheet, tube and wire to form my shapes.
-Some of the metalsmithing techniques I use are doming, swaging and press forming.
+Some of the metalsmithing techniques I use are doming, swaging, press forming and corrugation.
 They allow me to produce three dimensional, sculptural shapes.
-New work, launching in 2022, is made using the technique of metal corrugation.

 My aesthetic is modern and bold with simple clean lines.
 My pieces are comfortable and wearable.
 They are often matt with subtle colourings.